Board Presses for Raw Lifters – Will They Increase Your Bench?

 To wrap this up quickly, I think most raw bench pressers will need to spend time on improving bar speed off their chest before deciding they have weak triceps.

-This usually requires enhancing technique and maximising tightness as the bar reaches your chest.
+This usually requires enhancing technique and maximizing tightness as the bar reaches your chest.
 I may write longer articles on each of those subjects in the future but the advice in this bench press post from Mike Tuchscherer is golden.

 If, after reading this, you do feel your in a situation where board presses could increase your bench press then simply give them a try.
 After all, that is the only way to know if they will benefit you for sure.